‘A terrible loss’ / Campus ‘crisis’ / Want Colbert tix?

 Illinois’ aid split.
 The Sun-Times’ Lynn Sweet explains how and why Illinois members of the U.S. House divided—across party lines—in votes to send the Senate foreign aid packages for Israel and Ukraine.

-Notus: House Republicans sidelined their isolationist wing.
+NOTUS: House Republicans sidelined their isolationist wing.

 Columnist Brian Beutler: Republican Speaker Mike Johnson merits no “strange new respect” for coming around on the aid package—“at least not until he explains why he sacrificed thousands of lives, swaths of territory and perhaps the future of Ukraine for nothing.”